-The Penn Payment Plan is a voluntary, interest-free installment plan designed for families who prefer to spread all or a portion of their educational expenses across four payments each semester.
-The plan runs from July through October for the fall semester and December through March for the spring semester.
+The Penn Payment Plan is a voluntary, interest-free installment plan designed for families who prefer to spread all or a portion of their educational expenses across five payments each semester.
+The plan runs from July through November for the fall semester and December through April for the spring semester.
 There is a $45 non-refundable enrollment fee each semester.

 Plans are available for the fall and spring semesters, and you must re-enroll each semester, even if you previously participated in the plan.
 If a family member intends to set up a payment plan on your behalf, make sure you add them as an Authorized User in Penn.Pay.

 You can enroll (during the enrollment period) or review the status of their current payment plan, and make adjustments to their current payment plan on Penn.Pay.

 |Fall Semester||Spring Semester|